 Q: Can children have ovarian cancer?

 A:Yes.
 Children, specifically girls, can have ovarian cancer.
 Most ovarian cancers in children and teens can be treated with surgery and close observation.
-Rarely chemotherapy is needed and the Dana Farber Cancer Center, which is affiliated with Children’s, offers several resources for treating and coping with ovarian cancer.
+Rarely chemotherapy is needed and the Dana Farber Cancer Center, which is affiliated with Boston Children’s, offers several resources for treating and coping with ovarian cancer.

 Q: Can ovarian cancer be contagious?

 A: As long as the ovary is saved, there are generally no long term issues except the need for follow up surveillance with ultrasound due to the risk of additional cysts or tumors forming in the future.
 When it comes to removal of benign masses or tumors, almost 100 percent of ovaries are saved.
 In the rare case in which an ovary is permanently removed, a woman can still get pregnant with one ovary.

 After your child is diagnosed with an ovarian mass, you may feel overwhelmed with information.
 It can be easy to lose track of the questions that occur to you.